 Obviously the decision will depend on the total amount of the dividend and the applicable personal tax rate.

-6. Wealth taxes
+Wealth taxes in France

 In 2018, France eliminated a general wealth tax on all financial assets, and replaced it with a new annual Impôt sur la Fortune Immobilière (IFI), which only applies to real estate properties.